-When you have a procedure called scaling and root planning at Branson Dental Center, the purpose is to remove deposits of calculus, better know as tartar, and plaque on the teeth below the gumline and to smooth the root surfaces that have become infected with bacteria.
+When you have a procedure called scaling and root planing at Branson Dental Center, the purpose is to remove deposits of calculus, better know as tartar, and plaque on the teeth below the gumline and to smooth the root surfaces that have become infected with bacteria.

 Here are some simple directions for helping to make you more comfortable and will help to prevent any possible complications:

 - Care of your mouth: Start brushing with a soft toothbrush immediately, followed by dental flossing.
 Your gums may be sensitive, but make every effort to keep your mouth plaque free.
 You can rinse your mouth several times on the day of treatment with warm salt water (1/4 tsp. salt to 8 oz. water).
 A chlorhexidine rinse may be prescribed by your dental professional.

 - Discomfort: Some discomfort is expected when the anesthesia wears off.
 Usually a couple of acetaminophen or ibuprofen tablets will alleviate any discomfort.
 Sensitivity to cold or touch may also occur temporarily.

 - Eating: Your next meal should be soft.
 Avoid any hard, gritty foods such as peanuts, popcorn, chips and hard bread for the next 3-4 days.
 Also, it is best to avoid hot and spicy foods and alcohol for 24 hours.